xnuter/perf-gauge/examples/README.md

 * `--max_iter 15` - perform `15` iterations at the max rate
 * `--name nginx-direct` - the name of the test (used for reporting metrics to `prometheus`)
 * `--prometheus $PROMETHEUS_HOST:9091` - push-gateway `host:port` to send metrics to Prometheus.
-* `http http://local-nginx.org/10kb --conn_reuse` - run in `http` mode to the given endpoint, reusing connections and not checking TLS certs.
+* `http http://local-nginx.org/10kb --conn_reuse` - run in `http` mode to the given endpoint, reusing connections.

 Please note that we do not benchmark `https` as we're benchmarking TCP proxies, and using `https` would only add noise.